 c) Retention period

 We store your personal data for as long as this is required for the decision on your application.
 Should an employment contract not be concluded between you and us, then we may still store your data if this might be required in order to defend against any future rights.
-However, your application documents will be deleted two months after the announcement of the decision on refusal, unless a longer storage period is required for the defence in any legal disputes.
+However, your application documents will be deleted six months after the announcement of the decision on refusal, unless a longer storage period is required for the defence in any legal disputes.

 10. Rights of Data Subjects

 You can request a confirmation from the controller whether we process personal data relating to you.

 If such processing takes place, you can request the controller to provide you with the following information:

 (3) the recipients or categories of recipients to which the personal data relating to you have been or are to be disclosed;

 (4) the envisaged period for which the personal data concerning you will be stored, or, if not possible, the criteria used to determine that period;

 (5) the existence of the right to request from the controller rectification or erasure of personal data or a right to restriction of processing of personal data concerning you by the controller or to object to such processing;

 (6) the right to lodge a complaint with a supervisory authority;